jgaspar10/NoteTakerApp/README.md

-## Simple Note Taker
+## Notebook 2.0
-Simple Note Taker is a Windows application built using C#, WinForms and GUNA.UI.
+Notebook 2.0 is a Windows application built using C#, WinForms and GUNA.UI.
 It is designed to help you quickly create, edit, and delete notes.
 It provides a simple and intuitive interface to store information or ideas without much thought, just like the built-in note taking apps in most operating systems.

 ## Screenshots